Skip to main content

 Along with Life Alert’s wobbly relationship with the truth, the sales team is persistent.
 One of our testers received 12 calls and six texts from Life Alert in the month following her mystery shopping call.
 Another tester had to block their number within a few days to stop the calls from coming.

 There are many more medical alert systems on the market offering similar (or better) features at a much lower price, with fair sales and contractual practices.
-To help you find a better device, we’ve recommended three brands below that have done well in our firsthand testing.
+To help you find a better device, we’ve recommended three alternative brands below that have done well in our firsthand testing.

 To learn more about researching and purchasing a medical alert system, see our medical alert buyer’s guide